The plot thickens!

 So far in this series, I have presented 6 reasons to believe that a theistic explanation of the universe and humanity makes more sense than a naturalistic explanation.
 Each reason increases the probability that there is a God.
 But is that God a personal being, as most of the world’s monotheistic religions say, or just an impersonal, distant force?

-This post is the first of several that examine human experiences that are claimed to show a personal and caring God at work in the world.
+This post is the first of several that examine human experiences that are claimed to be evidence of a personal and caring God at work in the world.
 So we ask, does divine healing occur and thus add extra evidence that God truly is?

 How to investigate alleged healings